 Kids bikes are generally measured by the size of their wheels.
 This differs from adult bikes, which are generally measured by the size of their frame.
 This is because adult bikes get more specialised and need different wheels for different applications.

 The key dimension for a kids bike is the diameter of the wheel.
-The chart at the top is a general guide to choosing the correct size bike for your child.
+The chart below is a general guide to choosing the correct size bike for your child.

 Guide to Kid’s Bike Sizes